pypa/hatch/README.md

 - Set every [option](#options) to an environment variable with uppercasing and replacing hyphens with underscores.
 - Set the `RUNNER_TOOL_CACHE` environment variable to the directory where you want to install Hatch.
-- Set the `GITHUB_PATH` environment variable to a file that is writable which will contain the directory where Hatch is installed (usually `$RUNNER_TOOL_CACHE/.hatch`).
+- Set the `GITHUB_PATH` environment variable to a file that is writable which will contain the final directory where Hatch gets installed (usually `$RUNNER_TOOL_CACHE/.hatch`).
 - Set the `RUNNER_OS` environment variable to the current platform using one of the following values:
     - `Linux`
     - `Windows`